“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-A trial of cabozantinib after chemotherapy for sarcoma of the womb that has spread or can’t be removed with an operation (HGUS study)
+A trial of cabozantinib after chemotherapy for sarcoma of the womb that has spread or can’t be removed with an operation (HGUtS study)

-This trial is for women with a rare type of high grade sarcoma of the womb.
+This trial is for women with rare types of high grade sarcoma of the womb.

 Cancer Research UK supports this trial.